Engagement

 Relationship to Scholarship

-Advisory work is grounded in an ongoing research programme on delegated authority, epistemic responsibility, and the governability of complex technical systems.
+The work is grounded in an ongoing research programme on epistemic generativity, evaluative systems, and the architectural limits of current AI.

 Enquiries

-For engagement enquiries, including advisory, expert opinion, or speaking invitations, please use the contact page.
+For engagement enquiries, including system design, advisory, expert opinion, or speaking invitations, please use the contact page.